 A whoopie pie is simply a sandwich made with small rounds of firm rich, chocolate cake with a creamy filling.
 The traditional filling is marshmallow cream but buttercream makes an excellent substitute.
 A muffin top pan or whoopie pie pan is the perfect tool for making the chocolate rounds.

 Chocolate Cake Ingredients

 Gluten-free flour – The trend in gluten-free baking has moved to all-in-one wheat flour replacements.
 So I developed this recipe using King Arthur Measure for Measure Flour.
-King Arthur is widely available, the most affordable option I have used (relative to the gluten-free world) and is certified gluten-free.
+King Arthur is widely available and the most affordable option I have used (relative to the gluten-free world) Its is certified gluten-free.
 Be sure to check out my collection of King Arthur Gluten-Free Flour recipes.

-Cup4Cup and Pamela’s All Purpose Artisan blend will work well too.
-These two are certified gluten-free.
+Cup4Cup (contains milk powder) and Pamela’s All Purpose Artisan Blend will work well too (certified gluten-free).
 I did not test with Bob’s Red Mill 1 to 1 (not certified GF) since I have had sensitivity issues with their products.

 Cocoa Powder – This recipe has equal parts flour and cocoa powder for a strong, dark chocolate flavor.
 Ghirardelli used to be my go-to, but their products now contain a wheat warning.
-Hershey’s cocoa powder is gluten-free and easy to find at your local market.
-I personally prefer an organic cacao powder but I encourage you to use whatever unsweetened cocoa powder you have!
+Hershey’s Dutch process cocoa powder works well in this recipe and has no wheat warnings.

 I use dairy-free milk substitutes – almond, coconut, oat, soy will all work.
 Just be sure to use an unsweetened one.